 Dalton Draper is a 2013 IFMA International Gold & Silver Plate Society internship stipend recipient.
 He attends Florida International University and is majoring in Hospitality Management.
 Find out what he had to say when we asked him a few questions about his foodservice stipend and future career.

-made you decide on it?
+What is your major & what made you decide on it?

 I am currently enrolled in the Masters of Hospitality Management graduate program and I decided on this major due to my love the the culinary arts, and the life long learning culinary arts provides for me.
 Everyday I learn something new and exciting about cooking and that keeps my passion burning.
 I realized that in order to be a strong chef, one must learn about management of people, products, and time and these are the keys to the management program here at Florida International University.

-How has your stipend enabled you to pursue a career in
+How has your stipend enabled you to pursue a career in foodservice?

 This stipend offers me an opportunity to continue my schooling and work as a teacher's assistant.
 As a teacher's assistant I am given the opportunity to hone my managerial skills and my culinary skills in a real world environment.